Finding a decent Linux laptop is easy these days, but finding one that doesn’t cost the earth is a little harder.

 The Star Labs Lite Mk III is a small, full-formed Linux laptop perfect for on-the-go computing or sofa-based productivity.

 The Lite Mk III specs are pretty decent (see the table opposite, which you won’t see if you’re reading from a scraper site).

 The Lite Mk III boasts a 11.6 inch IPS display with antireflective coating (ARC) and a full HD resolution.

 There aren’t many Linux laptops with a 11.6-inch display these days, much less ones at full HD.
-While sub 13-inch is (generally speaking) considered small the snug form factor does make for a unique differentiator, if nothing else.
+While sub 13-inch is (generally speaking) considered small, the StarLite’s snug form factor make a unique differentiator if nothing else.

 An Intel Pentium N5000 processor sits at the heart of this diminutive device.
 This 14nm quad-core chip is speedy enough, boasts a burst frequency of up to 2.7 GHz, and touts integrated Intel UHD 605 graphics.

 The 8 GB 2400MHz RAM will deliver a snappy all-round experience — yes even on Ubuntu 😉.
 The base config ships with a 240 GB “over provisioned” SSD card with a sequential read speed of up to 560MB/s, though you can max storage out with a near 1 TB SSD for more money.

 You get a versatile USB Type C port for charging, data transfer and video output; a pair of traditional USB ports; a micro HDMI out; 3.5 mm Headphone jack; and flush MicroSD card slot.
 There’s apparently a webcam too but I can’t find any details on the resolution of it.